-- bin/arcsight keytool -store clientcerts -storepasswd The command keytool will prompt for the new password.
+- bin/arcsight keytool -store clientcerts -storepasswd The command keytool prompts for the new password.
 Enter the password for the clientcerts keystore. - 2. bin/arcsight changepassword -f config/client.properties -p ssl.truststore.password

-The command changepassword will prompt for the new password.
+The command changepassword prompts for the new password.
 Enter the password for the clientcerts keystore.